khegglu/khegglu.github.io/docs/documentation/microsoft office.md

 Spreadsheet Compare is only available with Office Professional Plus 2013 or Microsoft 365 Apps for enterprise
-Excel: Power Pivot - Requires: Office 2013 professional plus and PowerBI Desktop
+Excel: Power Pivot - Requires: Office 2013 professional plus and PowerBI Desktop Office 365 F3 license - allows web access to Yammer and OneDrive via the browser

 get-childitem 'C:\Program Files\Altiris\Altiris Agent\Agents\SoftwareManagement\Software Delivery\' -recurse | where {$_.name -like '*2016*'}